-A stress fracture of the fibula is a small fracture or hairline crack in the bone.
-It is not as common as a stress fracture of the tibia because the fibula is not used in load bearing in the same way.
+A fibula stress fracture is a small fracture or hairline crack in the bone.
+It is not as common as a stress fracture of the tibia.
+Here we explain the symptoms, causes, treatment, and rehabilitation of a stress fracture of the fibula.

 Symptoms of a fibula stress fracture

-Athletes with excessive pronation or rolling in of the feet when running are more susceptible because the peroneal muscles must work harder for longer during toe off in the running gait cycle.
+- Athletes with excessive pronation (rolling in of the feet) when running are more susceptible because the peroneal muscles must work harder for longer during toe-off in the running gait cycle.

 Treatment for a fibula stress fracture

-Wear a heat retainer calf support will protect the muscles of the lower leg reducing the load on the fibula.
-Before returning to full activity stretching and strengthening exercises should be done on a regular base.
+Wear a heat retainer calf support to protect the muscles of the lower leg.
+This helps reduce the load on the fibula bone.

-Apply sports massage techniques to the muscles of the lower leg.
-This will help restore the condition of the muscles making them flexible and supple.
-A very gradual return to full training is required.
+A professional therapist may apply sports massage techniques to the muscles of the lower leg.
+This helps restore the condition of the muscles making them flexible and supple.

 Fibula stress fracture exercises